MaximilianFreitag/instagram-comment-writer/README.md

 ## Send automatic messages under a post on instagram

 Instagram will rate limit you after some time.
+Expect to write around 1k comments within 9 hours.
-From there on you can only post 1 comment every 40 seconds Currently the scripts will simply write math equations as the content but you can change this in the function called comment.
+Currently the script will simply write math equations as the content but you can change this in the function called comment.

 <br>